VimWorkgroup/workproducts/README.md

 and text-objects following some rules, which reduces the number of commands to memorize immensely.
 Therefore we created [this overview](editing/editing.md) to visualize the possible combinations.

+## Vim Script 8 vs. 9 Comparison
+As you might have heard, Bram is working on a new version of Vim Script to improve the performance.
+This brings some changes that are not backward compatible, and which is why we created a [comparison table](vimscriptcomparison/vimscriptcomparison.md) to give support you in case you want to convert your functions to Vim 9 Script.

 ## Solutions
 Especially in the world of coding you come across the same problems over and over again.
 Auto-code-completion, syntax highlighting, jumping to declaration, just to name a few, and that for many languages.
 In this chapter we try to list